Licensure & Endorsements

-This endorsement qualifies teachers with a Professional Educator License to teach children with disabilities from birth to age 5, and qualifies teachers with an LBS I certificate to teach children with special needs, ages 3 through 5.
+This approval qualifies teachers with a Professional Educator License and LBS I endorsement to teach children with special needs, ages 3 through 5.

 The Illinois Learning Behavior Specialist I endorsement enables teachers to work with students with a wide range of disabilities, ages 5 – 21, in several instructional delivery models that include teaching in inclusionary settings through consultation and collaborative teaching, and with small groups and in small class settings.
 Current general education teachers and those persons new to teaching are invited to apply.

-Currently licensed teachers with LBS I endorsement can pursue LBS II endorsements through the MEd Special Education.
+Licensed teachers with LBS1 endorsement can pursue LBS2 endorsements through the MEd in Special Education (Group 3).
 Please see the Degree Requirements for Group 3.